TV Slagalica: Games

 The players play mastermind game.
 Each player plays once and has 6 attempts to guess the 4-symbol combination.
-If the player fails to do so, the other player has one attempt to guess his opponents combination.
+If the player fails to do so, the other player has one attempt to guess his opponents' combination.
 Skočko refers to the mascot of the show, which is also one of the 6 images that can form the combination.
-Other are playing card suits (hearts, clubs, diamonds and spades) and a star.
+Others are playing card suits (hearts, clubs, diamonds and spades) and a star.